vitest-dev/eslint-plugin-vitest/README.md

 ## eslint-plugin-vitest

 > [!IMPORTANT]
-> After 2 months of going back and forth with npm, I have decided to rename this package to a new name eslint-plugin-vitest-latest.
+> After 2 months of going back and forth with [npm support](https://x.com/veritemm/status/1821595278358544827), I have decided to rename this package to a new name eslint-plugin-vitest-latest.
 > If you rely on an older version please update your package.json.

 ![npm](https://img.shields.io/npm/v/eslint-plugin-vitest)